jam14d/CodetoCodons/README.md

 # Code to Codons: Interactive Biology Web Application

 **Code to Codons** is a project dedicated to making biology concepts more accessible.
 This project consists of a Streamlit application that explores different aspects of genetics, DNA mutations, and protein synthesis.
-Below are key pages in this project:

 ### Quick Links
 - [Live App](https://codetocodons.streamlit.app/)